Mamun1113/ComputerVision-ColorMovie/README.md

-# Video Colorization and Audio Enhancement Script
+# Video Colorization and Audio Enhancement

 This Python script processes a video by extracting its audio, extracting and colorizing its frames, enhancing the audio, and then combining the processed video and audio into a final output.